 While traditional ERP systems often include built-in modules to help you track products by serial numbers, things get a little complex when working in a highly regulated industry.
 If the facility manufactures what the government deems to be controlled products, there will be strict regulations related to product tracking traceability.

-A dedicated Serial and Lot Tracking module ensures automated and reliable product traceability management at every stage of product development until it is shipped to its destination.
+A dedicated Serial and Lot traceability ensures automated and reliable product traceability management at every stage of product development until it is shipped to its destination.

 Choose a manufacturing-specific ERP.